-In addition once the NDP is 2 years old the housing policies become out of date.
+However once the NDP is 2 years old the housing policies become out of date.
 To strengthen it, the plan must be revised regularly and particularly in terms of housing growth.
 Work on a revised version is well advanced - the NDP Working Party (WP) has been meeting since late 2018.
-A landscape specialist, Carly Tinkler, has been engaged to carry out a landscape study which will provide detailed information to inform where and how Ledbury should grow.
-Volunteers are supporting Carly - surveying the Parish and gathering evidence.
+A landscape specialist, Carly Tinkler, carried out a landscape study which will provide detailed information to inform where and how Ledbury should grow.
 In addition, a planning consultant, Bill Bloxsome, has been engaged to give technical guidance.
-The work will be paid for by a mix of grants and some funding from Ledbury Town Council.
+The work was paid for by a mix of grants and some funding from Ledbury Town Council.

 One way of strengthening our plan is to put a ‘settlement boundary’ in place, which was not achieved by the current plan.
 The aim of a settlement boundary is not to restrict growth, but to guide development to the sites local people feel are right for the sustainable growth of the town.
 Sustainable in this context means: that development will support and not damage what we already have in environmental, economic and social terms (such as beautiful countryside, heritage and a thriving town centre); that people who live in newly developed areas will have the choice to walk or cycle or use public transport to get where they need to; and that new residents will have easy access to all the services they need and the town provides.

-In order to ensure that the new plan meets NDP regulatory requirements and reflects local people’s wishes, it will go through a number of stages.
+In order to ensure that the new plan meets NDP regulatory requirements and reflects local people’s wishes, it has gone through a number of stages.

 1. To the end of 2020